KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Three reuse indicators for KB images in Wikimedia platforms, in a historical perspective (2013-2022).md

 * And often that doesn't happen at all and KB images remain unused within Wikipedia.
 That's not a disadvantage, though, because images on Commons have a broader purpose than just Wikipedia; for example, they are also used in 2,130 Wikidata items (dated 20-12-2022) and on other Wikimedia platforms, and they find their way to other websites (Google Images!), social media, publications, news services, academic research and other types of free and commercial reuse.
 * En vaak gebeurt dat helemaal niet en blijven KB-beelden ongebruikt binnen Wikipedia.
 Dat is echter geen nadeel, want beelden op Commons hebben een breder doel dan alleen Wikipedia; zo worden ze bv. ook in 2.130 Wikidata-items (d.d.
 20-12-2022) en op andere Wikimedia-platformen gebruikt, én vinden ze hun weg naar andere websites (Google Images!), social media, publicaties, nieuwsdiensten, academisch onderzoek en ander soorten vrij en commercieel hergebruik.

-### 3) The number of requests of those Wikipedia articles per month
+### 3) The number of requests for those Wikipedia articles per month

 Nice and nice, all Wikipedia articles with our images in them, but if they are never requested, then our images will never be seen.
 Fortunately, this is not the case: in the period January 2022 to October 2022 (10 months), there were an average of 10.3 million such page views every month, as column 4 of the table below (source) shows.
 Natuurlijk leuk en aardig, al Wikipedia-artikelen met onze beelden erin, maar als die nooit opgevraagd worden, dan worden onze beelden ook nooit gezien.
 Gelukkig is dit niet het geval: in de periode januari 2022 t/m oktober 2022 (10 maanden dus) waren er elke maand gemiddeld 10,3 miljoen van dergelijke pageviews, zoals kolom 4 van onderstaande tabel (bron) laat zien. <br clear="all"/>